mrityunjai01/copy_stmpyramid_dummy/README.md

 2. Better cross validation pipeline with more information
 3. Saving the images and data to another folder
 4. More solvers (and adding the hyperparams in the pipeline)
+5. Method in constants for diff weight constraints